bennettmcelwee/Search-Meter/readme.txt

 1. The Search Meter administration interface, showing some of the reports available.

 == Changelog ==
+= next =
+* When uninstalled, delete all options and data.

 = 2.11 =
 * Settings for search history size and recording duplicates can now be altered in filters.
 See the code for details.
 (Thanks to Dan Harrison)